 Cantor Cannizzaro is quite active in the Jewish Community, both nationally and here in the Tampa Bay area.
 She has facilitated classes at conventions, and written articles for Jewish websites.
 She is a member of the Executive Board of the American Conference of Cantors and is ACC Coordinator of the URJ Publication of Ten Minutes of Torah.
 Here in Tampa, she is an officer on the Board of the Bay Area Cantors Association, an organization which helps to promote a love of Jewish music to our community.
 She is also a founding member of the Cantorettes, a female singing trio comprised of three cantors from the area.

 Prior to entering the Cantorate, Cantor Cannizzaro was a successful concert recitalist and opera singer, performing with, among others, the Pittsburgh Opera, Pittsburgh Symphony Orchestra, Kol Zimrah -The Jewish Community Singers of Chicago, and Southwest Florida Symphony Orchestra.
 She lives in South Tampa with her two sons.

 Rabbi Birnholz has won numerous awards for his outstanding contributions to Reform Jewish life.
 In 1977, he won the Samuel Kaminker Memorial Curriculum Award for the outstanding informal education curriculum in the country.
 In 1983, he was Alumni-in-Residence at Hebrew Union College in New York.
 In 1989, he was a United Jewish Appeal National Rabbinic Award Winner.
 In 1991, the professional title of Reform Jewish Educator was conferred on him by the Union of American Hebrew Congregations.
-In March, 1996, he was conferred with an Honorary Degree of Doctor of Divinity from Hebrew Union College – Jewish Institute of Religion for serving the spiritual and intellectual needs of the Jewish community for 25 years.
+In March of 1996, he was conferred with an Honorary Degree of Doctor of Divinity from Hebrew Union College – Jewish Institute of Religion for serving the spiritual and intellectual needs of the Jewish community for 25 years.
 Rabbi Birnholz was elected to serve on the Executive Board of the Central Conference of American Rabbis from 1996-1998.

 He has been published in numerous magazines and lectures extensively on “Jewish Assertiveness Training. ” He is currently listed in ‘Who’s Who in Religion.”